chrisantonellis/baemo/docs/references.md

+local_to_many
+local_many
+local_one

+foreign_many
+foreign_one

 {
   "vehicles": { ................ reference name

     "entity": "vehicle", ....... entity name

-    "type": "one_to_one" ....... type of relationship
+    "type": "local_one" ........ type of reference

+    "foreign_key": "" .......... name of attribute on foreign model that contains reference data
+                                 OPTIONAL: if undefined, id_attribute of entity model is used

     "delete_policy": "deny" .... policy for handling reference on deletion
-                                 OPTIONAL: if undefined, "nothing" is used

-    "source": "" ............... name of attribute that contains reference(s)
-                                 OPTIONAL: if undefined, reference name is used

-    "destination": "" .......... name of attribute that will contain resolved reference(s)
-                                 OPTIONAL: if undefined, reference name is used

-    "foreign_key": "" .......... name of attribute on foreign model that contains reference data
-                                 OPTIONAL: if undefined, id_attribute of entity model is used }
+                                 OPTIONAL: if undefined, "nothing" is used }
 }